Filmora

 Step 2: Place your rope light inside the curve of your frame.
 Wind it around for 3 loops so you have 2 rows of lighting tube sitting next to each other.

-Step 3: Use the zip ties to fasten in the rope light.
+Step 3: Use the zip ties to fasten the rope light.
 Wrap them tightly around your frame and lights in several (6-8) places.

 Step 4: Cut off the tails of the zip ties.